How to change spark plugs

 Misfiring engine - this will cause your engine to lose power momentarily before regaining speed.
 You might also notice a loud popping sound and black smoke.

-Slow acceleration - this is a common symptom when there's a fault with the ignition system.
+Slow acceleration - a common symptom when there's a fault with the ignition system.

 Poor fuel economy - faulty spark plugs significantly impact fuel consumption.